 If you’re angry, that’s understandable, but throwing a tantrum won’t help.
 Don’t show up at their workplace to embarrass them, and don’t knock on their door in the middle of the night to disturb them.
 Not only will this not make you feel better, but it will completely ruin any chance of reconnecting.
 Remember, their decision to do this says more about them than it does about you.
 Don’t give them a reason to think otherwise.

 There’s a saying that if your ex blocks you, you’ve won.
 This means that if you want to “get back” at them, you’ve already done your best.
-You either won because you can move on, or you won because you are such a powerful force in their life that they can’t even stand to see you online.
+You either won because you can move on, or you won because you are such a strong force in their life that they can’t even stand to see you online.

 Talk to mutual friends about them.